hygieia/hygieia-scm-subversion-collector/src/docs/README.md

   is sufficiently maintained.
   * This plugin both generates a change report for the site as well as generating a `RELEASE-NOTES.txt` or `announcement.vm` if run properly: `mvn changes:announcement-generate`.
 Do read the site as it contains substancially more information.

+### Maintaining the `changes.xml`

+As stipulated above, the `maven-changes-plugin`, gives us the mechnism to generate both the release history for the maven site as well as generate `RELEASE-NOTES.txt`.
+Our configuration is such that we use the github issues for tracking our changes.
+Notice in the [changes.xml](../changes/changes.xml), we have releases with individual `action`'s under them.
+Each action should correspond to a github issue.

+We're afforded the luxury now of having a variety of reports that can be built.
+For the site's changes report, all we need worry about is the `mvn clean install site` command, and the report will get build into the site available at `./target/site/index.html`.

+Regarding generating the `RELEASE-NOTES.txt`, we run `mvn changes:announcement-generate`, and we get an `announcement.vm` file generated at `./target/announcement/announcement.vm`.
+We suggest that the release manager take this file and append it to the beginning of `./RELEASE-NOTES.txt`, which if it does not exist, we suggest you create.